Volkstaat

-Following the Great Trek of the 1830s and 1840s, Boer pioneers expressed a drive for self-determination and independence through the establishment of several Boer republics over the rest of the 19th century.
+Following the Great Trek of the 1830s and 1840s, Boer colonists established several Boer republics over the rest of the 19th century.
 The end of apartheid and the establishment of universal suffrage in South Africa in 1994 left some Afrikaners feeling disillusioned and marginalised by the political changes, which resulted in a proposal for an independent Volkstaat.

 Several different methods have been proposed for the establishment of a Volkstaat.
-Besides the use of force, the South African Constitution, and international law present certain possibilities for their establishment.
 The geographic dispersal of minority Afrikaner communities throughout South Africa presents a significant obstacle to the establishment of a Volkstaat, because Afrikaners do not form a majority in any separate geographic area that could be sustainable independently.
 Supporters of the proposal have established several land cooperatives in Orania in the Northern Cape province and Kleinfontein in Gauteng as practical implementations of the idea.
 Initiatives in Balmoral and Morgenzon, both in Mpumalanga, failed to develop beyond their initial phase.

 History

-Historically, Boers have exhibited a drive for independence which resulted in the establishment of different republics in what is now the modern Republic of South Africa.
-The Voortrekkers proclaimed separate independent republics, most notably Natalia Republic, the Orange Free State and the South African Republic (the Transvaal).
-However, after the Second Anglo-Boer War (1899-1902), British rule led to the dissolution of the last two remaining Boer states (the Orange Free State and the South African Republic).
+Historically, Boers have exhibited a drive for independence which resulted in the establishment of several Boer republics in modern-day South Africa.
+Voortrekkers proclaimed separate independent republics, most notably the Natalia Republic, Orange Free State and South African Republic.
+However, during the Second Boer War, British forces occupied the Orange Free State and South African Republic, which were subsequently incorporated into the Cape Colony.

 Under apartheid, the South African government promoted Afrikaner culture; though both Afrikaans and English were the official languages, the majority of the politicians running the country were Afrikaners.
 The underlying principle of apartheid was racial separatism, and the means by which this was implemented, such as the homeland system of bantustans, were biased against the non-European majority as they excluded them from exercising their rights in the broader South Africa.

 In the 1980s, a group of Afrikaners, led by HF Verwoerd's son-in-law, formed a group called the Oranjewerkers.
 They also planned a community based on "Afrikaner self-determination", and attempted to create a neo-"boerstaat" (literally: "Boer State," a reference to an idiomatic term for an Afrikaner-only state) in the remote Eastern Transvaal (now Mpumalanga) community of Morgenzon.

 In 1988, Professor Carel Boshoff (1927-2011) founded the Afrikaner-Vryheidstigting (Afrikaner Freedom Foundation), or Avstig.
 Avstig proposed a Volkstaat in the Northern Cape province, in a largely rural and minimally developed region.
 Avstig bought the town of Orania in 1991, and turned it into a model Volkstaat.
-Boshoff continued to be a representative of the Freedom Front, a political party advocating the Volkstaat concept.
+Boshoff continued to be a representative of the Freedom Front, a political party which advocated the Volkstaat concept.
 Orania lies at the far eastern apex of the original Volkstaat state, near where the boundaries of the three provinces Northern Cape, Eastern Cape, and Free State meet.